API tokens

 Delete a token

-2. Click the Delete button next to the token you want to delete.
+Deletebutton next to the token you want to delete. - Confirm the deletion.

 cloudfleet tokens --profile cloudfleetou delete TOKEN_ID